 1977 – Chinese government removes a decade old ban on William Shakespeare’s work, effectively ending the Cultural Revolution started in 1966.

-1979 – Etan Patz, who is six years old, disappears from the street just two blocks away from his home in New York City, prompting an international search for the child, and causing the President Ronald Reagan to designate May 25 as National Missing Children’s Day (in 1983).
+1979 – Etan Patz, who is six years old, disappears from the street just two blocks away from his home, prompting an international search for the child, and causing the U.S. President Ronald Reagan to designate May 25 as National Missing Children’s Day (in 1983).

 1334 – Emperor Sukō of Japan (d.
 1398)